Therapeutic Crisis Intervention (TCI) Practice Test

 1 / 20

-What is a key part of the self-talk strategy during a crisis?
+What is a key element of maintaining safety during a crisis intervention?

 Next Question